 What Is It Like to Live in Oklahoma?

 When you live in Oklahoma, you can expect affordable prices and reasonable access to the goods you need.
 It’s often ranked as one of the cheapest states in the country, and that evaluation starts with housing costs.

-The average price of a home in NYC is approximately $665,000 across all boroughs and outlying communities.
-When you look at Oklahoma as a state, the cost is only $123,000.
+The average price in NYC is approximately $665,000 across all boroughs and outlying communities.
+However, when you look at Oklahoma as a state, the cost is only $123,000.

 That’s even cheaper than the U.S. median of $226,000 by 50%.

 If you prefer to rent, the cost is still half of the American median.
-You’ll pay about $700 for a place in Oklahoma City when the rest of the nation is averaging $1,600.
+For example, you’ll pay about $700 for a place in Oklahoma City when the rest of the nation is averaging $1,600.
 If you’re in NYC, you will pay around $2,500 to $3,500 for a comparative space.

-When you move to OK, you don’t need to worry about traffic, rush hour, or congestion.
-You’ll trade 24/7 convenience for this benefit, but the positives usually outweigh the negatives for the average person.
+You don’t need to worry about traffic, rush hour, or congestion when you move to OK.
+Of course, you’ll trade 24/7 convenience for this benefit, but the positives usually outweigh the negatives for the average person.

 Get Ready to Enjoy Some Barbecue in Oklahoma

 When you think about Oklahoma’s culinary culture, the first thing that comes to mind should be southern hospitality.
 You’ll find plenty of comfort food options, especially if you head to one of the more rural communities.

 Although barbecue is offered everywhere (and rightly so!), you’ll have some other excellent options to try.
 There’s the pan-fried catfish, some hush puppies, authentic chili, and a whole lot more waiting for your tastebuds.